yanshuchang/Data_CRL_COFC/README.md

 It includes:

 i)   The training results of the Lagrangian-based approaches and CVPO approach.

 ii)  The test results of the Lagragian-based approaches and CVPO approach.

 iii) The paper's high-resolution figures.

-vi) The auxiliary code in Python for reading the data in ii).

-v) Training parameters for this work.
+iv)   Parameters for this work.

 If readers have further questions or ideas about this paper and its possible extension, please email me at ycyan@connect.hku.hk to discuss them.